octobercms/docs/help-console.md

 The command-line interface (CLI) method of installation requires [Composer](http://getcomposer.org/) to manage its dependencies.

-Download the application source code by using the `create-project` in your terminal:
+Download the application source code by using the `create-project` in your terminal.
+This will install to a directory named **/october**:

-    composer create-project october/october

-> Currently October is only available in stability 'alpha'.
-You can specify the stability level using the -s|--stability="..." option.

-    composer create-project -s alpha october/october
+    composer create-project october/october october dev-master

 Open the file **app/config/app.php** and set the following array values: